 - Build a community of learners in your tutorials (e.g., by learning all your students’ names) and show students that you care about their success and help them help themselves.

-- Direct students to academic resources, personal resources and AI resources: writing centres; teaching and learning services; academic skills centres; health and wellness; accessibility services; instructional videos on AI; academic integrity quiz; resources for international students; college-specific resources; etc.
+- Direct students to various resources: writing centres; teaching and learning services; academic skills centres; health and wellness; accessibility services; instructional videos on AI; academic integrity quiz; resources for international students; college-specific resources; etc.

 - Use plagiarism detection software like TurnItIn.com (to use Turnitin, you need to get permission of the Course Instructor and review the condition of use).